Malaysia

 State Climate Action

 Malaysia has their own National Steering Committee on Climate Change, in charge for developing their NDC targets.
+The country has also established the Majlis Tindakan Perubahan Iklim Negara (MTPIN) in 2023 tasked to coordinate and oversee national climate initiatives.
 Other than the National Adaptation Plan, the country is also formulating the Long-Term Low GHG Emission Development Strategies as the baseline for their work.
 Through cross sectoral efforts, Malaysia is exploring and optimise the financing mechanism and technological assessment and capacity development for climate change impacted sectors.

 National Roadmap